Joseph D. Kucan: Career

 Kucan started working with Westwood Studios in 1992.
 He was originally hired to direct the voice talent, but as CD-ROMs became more popular, he began to experiment with recording full motion video.
 In the Command & Conquer saga, Kucan portrays the series' most iconic character, Kane, the messianic/prophetic leader of a pseudo-religious mass movement with transhumanist ambitions called The Brotherhood of Nod.

 He is also featured in Command & Conquer 3: Tiberium Wars and the subsequent expansion pack Command & Conquer 3: Kane's Wrath for both PC and Xbox 360, where he reprises his role as Kane.
 This was the first entry in the series he did not direct.
 In 2008, Kucan was inducted into the Guinness World Records Gamer's Edition 2008 as the longest recurring actor in any video game franchise to date for his portrayal of Kane.

 He reprised his role once again as Kane in Command & Conquer 4: Tiberian Twilight which marked the conclusion of the Tiberian series and thus the role of Kane.
-In 2020, the role of Kane was again taken up by Kucan for the remasters of the original Command & Conquer and Red Alert.
-New trailers, advertisements, and remastered in-game cinematic videos were recorded in HD specifically for the official project released on June 5, 2020.
+In 2020, the role of Kane was again taken up by Kucan for a trailer for remasters of the original Command & Conquer and Red Alert.
+He also helped Petroglyph Games out by providing old assets for the remasters in the form of old beta max tapes and CDs.

 In 2013, Kucan, along with his partner, Ann-Marie Pereth, and brother, Daniel Kucan, founded A Public Fit Theatre Company based in Las Vegas, NV.